afantes/Front-End-Tasks/README.md

 => Animated Wavy Background : The mission of the code is to create a visually appealing layout with a waving animation effect on a web page.
 The objective is to enhance the overall design and create an engaging user experience.

 => Burger Icon Transform Effects : The mission of the code is to style and create a menu icon, commonly used for navigation menus, with interactive hover effects.
 The objective is to visually represent a menu toggle and provide a visually engaging experience for users.

+=> Increase Numbers On Scrolling : The mission of the code is to create a count animation effect for numerical values when the user scrolls to a specific section of the page.
+The objective is to animate the numbers gradually increasing until they reach their respective goal values.